Adriatic Ionian Euroregion

 The Adriatic Ionian Euroregion is a Euroregion comprising countries and their subdivisions bordering the Adriatic and Ionian Sea.
 The president of the organization is Nikola Dobroslavić, President of the Region of Dubrovnik.
-The Euroregion is formally established as a non-profit organization according to the law of Croatia.
+The Euroregion is formally established as a nonprofit organization according to the law of Croatia.

-The Adriatic Ionian Euroregion was founded on June 30, 2006 in Pula, Region of Istria, Croatia.
+The Adriatic Euroregion was founded on 30 June 2006 in Pula, Region of Istria, Croatia.
+The association changed its statutory name Adriatic Ionian Euroregion in January 2013.

 It represents a model of co-operation that includes trans-national and inter-regional co-operation between regions of the Adriatic and Ionian coastline.

-The Adriatic Ionian Euroregion is the institutional framework for jointly defining and solving important issues in the Adriatic area.
-It consists of 28 members - Regional and local governments from Italy, Slovenia, Croatia, Bosnia and Herzegovina, Montenegro and Albania.
+The Adriatic Ionian Euroregion is the institutional framework for jointly defining and solving important issues across the maritime local areas bordering the Adriatic and Ionian seas.

-The aims of the AIE are the fallowing:
+The aims of the AIE are the following: